INSTITUTION RESEARCH DONATIONS PRESS ROOM

 (italiano)

-Professor Giovan Giacomo Giordano was a distinguished anatomical pathologist who devoted over sixty years of his life to the fields of cancer research and university teaching.
-He was a Professor of Anatomical Pathology at the University of Naples and Chairman of the Department of Pathology of "Pascale" National Cancer Institute of Naples.
-Author and coauthor of over three hundred publications, he focused most of his scientific research on studying the interaction between chemical carcinogens and biological macromolecules; the relationship between sun exposure and skin cancer in humans and in animal models; the effects of chemicals on embryonic development in biological models as a possible indicator of carcinogenicity, mutagenicity and teratogenicity; current topics, such as the relationship between environmental pollution and cancer; the tumor-host interaction concerning invasiveness, angiogenesis and metastasis in particular; clinical-experimental approaches; the role of immunohistostochemistry in research and cancer diagnostics; and finally, biology and molecular genetics.
+Giovan Giacomo Giordano was a distinguished pathologist who dedicated over 60 years of his life to cancer research and to teaching pathology at the University of Naples.
+An author and co-author of over 300 publications, he focused a large portion of his scientific research on investigating the interaction between chemical carcinogens and biological macromolecules; the relationship between sun exposure and skin cancers in man and animal models; the effects of chemical agents on embryonic development in biological models as a possible indicator of cancerogenesis, mutagenesis and teratogenesis; current topics such as the relationship between environmental pollution and cancer; host-tumor interactions with regard to tumor invasiveness, angiogenesis and metastasis; clinical-experimental approaches; immunohistochemistry in research and cancer diagnosis and, finally, biology and molecular genetics.

-Professor Giordano is remembered not only as a physician but also as a man who spent his life constantly promoting ethics in the medical system, putting passion, solidarity and empathy for the patient before politics and power.
-In 1984, he encountered workers of the Santa Maria La Bruna railways, and shared his scientific knowledge to demonstrate that exposure to asbestos fibers, even at low levels, was the cause of respiratory diseases (asbestosis, lung cancer) and diseases of the serosal membrane (mesotheliomas).
-His contribution was important in recognizing that there is no risk threshold below which the concentration of asbestos fibers in the air is not dangerous, as even the inhalation of a single fiber can cause mesothelioma.
-The use of asbestos has been banned in Italy since 1992.
+Many remember Professor Giordano's important work as a physician, but they also remember the man who spent his life constantly promoting ethics in the medical system, putting his passion, solidarity and empathy for the patient before politics and power.
+In 1984, Professor Giordano met workers for the Santa Maria La Bruna railway system, and offered his scientific expertise by demonstrating that exposure to asbestos, even at minimal levels, causes diseases of the respiratory tract (asbestosis, lung cancer) and serous membranes (mesotheliomas).
+His contribution was very important in recognizing that there is no minimal level of asbestos in the air that is not dangerous, as the inhalation of even a single fiber can cause mesothelioma.
+The use of asbestos has been illegal in Italy since 1992.

-Professor Giordano is indeed remembered for being ahead of his time, with the submission of his publication (known as “il libro bianco”) entitled “Health and Environment in Campania”, in which he dedicated himself to the study of current issues of particular pertinence to society such as environmental pollution.
-Prof. Giordano’s study focused on the pollution of cities in the Campania region of Italy and the damage that is caused by the chemical industry, not only to the workers in that particular sector but to all citizens, when the proper regulations are not implemented.
+Professor Giordano is remembered for being ahead of his time, publishing the white book "Health and Environment in Campania", in which he closely addressed social issues like environmental pollution.
+Professor Giordano's study focused particularly on pollution of cities in the Campania region and on the damage that is caused by the chemical industry, not only to workers in that sector but to all citizens, every time environmental protection laws are violated.

 Biografia Italiano: Giovan Giacomo Giordano

-Un mese fa veniva a mancare all’affetto dei suoi cari il professor Giovan Giacomo Giordano, esimio medico patologo che ha dedicato oltre sessant'anni della propria vita nel campo della ricerca oncologica e dell’ insegnamento universitario dell’Anatomia e dell’Istologia Patologica presso l’Universita’ degli Studi di Napoli.
-Autore e coautore di oltre trecento pubblicazioni, ha dedicato gran parte delle sue ricerche scientifiche all’interazione tra cancerogeni chimici e macromolecole biologiche; alla relazione tra l’esposizione solare e i carcinomi cutanei nell’uomo e in modelli animali; agli effetti di agenti chimici nello sviluppo embrionale di modelli biologici quale possibile indicatore di cancerogenesi, mutagenesi e teratogenesi; a temi moderni come le relazioni tra inquinamento ambientale e cancro; l’interazione ospite-tumore con particolare riguardo all’invasivita’, angiogenesi e metastasi; all’approccio clinico-sperimentale; all’immunistochimica nella ricerca e nella diagnostica oncologica ed, infine, alla biologia e alla genetica molecolare.
+Giovan Giacomo Giordano, era un esimio medico anatomo patologo che ha dedicato oltre sessant'anni della propria vita nel campo della ricerca oncologica e dell' insegnamento universitario dell'Anatomia e dell'Istologia Patologica presso l'Universita' degli Studi di Napoli.
+Autore e coautore di oltre trecento pubblicazioni, ha dedicato gran parte delle proprie ricerche scientifiche all'interazione tra cancerogeni chimici e macromolecole biologiche; alla relazione tra l'esposizione solare e i carcinomi cutanei nell'uomo e in modelli animali; agli effetti di agenti chimici nello sviluppo embrionale di modelli biologici quale possibile indicatore di cancerogenesi, mutagenesi e teratogenesi; a temi moderni come le relazioni tra inquinamento ambientale e cancro; l'interazione ospite-tumore con particolare riguardo all'invasivita', angiogenesi e metastasi; all'approccio clinico-sperimentale; all'immunistochimica nella ricerca e nella diagnostica oncologica ed, infine, alla biologia e alla genetica molecolare.

-Il ricordo piu’ sentito e’ per il medico ma anche per l’uomo che ha speso la propria vita, promuovendo costantemente l’etica nel sistema medico, anteponendo la passione, la solidarieta’ e l’empatia verso il paziente a logiche politiche e di potere.
-Nel 1984, entrato in contatto con i lavoratori delle officine ferrovie di Santa Maria La Bruna, mise a disposizione le sue conoscenze scientifiche per dimostrare che l’esposizione alle fibre di amianto, anche a livelli minimi, era causa di malattie dell'apparato respiratorio (asbestosi, carcinoma polmonare) e delle membrane sierose (mesoteliomi).
-Il suo apporto è stato importante per riconoscere che non esiste una soglia di rischio al di sotto della quale la concentrazione di fibre di amianto nell'aria non sia pericolosa, poiché anche l'inalazione di una sola fibra può causare il mesotelioma.
-L'impiego dell'amianto è fuori legge in Italia dal 1992.
+Il ricordo piu' sentito e' per il medico ma anche per l'uomo che spese la propria vita, promuovendo costantemente l'etica nel sistema medico, anteponendo la passione, la solidarieta' e l'empatia verso il paziente a logiche politiche e di potere.
+Nel 1984, entrato in contatto con i lavoratori delle officine ferrovie di Santa Maria La Bruna, mise a disposizione le sue conoscenze scientifiche per dimostrare che l'esposizione alle fibre di amianto, anche a livelli minimi, era causa di malattie dell'apparato respiratorio (asbestosi, carcinoma polmonare) e delle membrane sierose (mesoteliomi).
+Il suo apporto é stato importante per riconoscere che non esiste una soglia di rischio al di sotto della quale la concentrazione di fibre di amianto nell'aria non sia pericolosa, poiché anche l'inalazione di una sola fibra puó causare il mesotelioma.
+L'impiego dell'amianto é fuori legge in Italia dal 1992.

-Nel 1987 il Professor Giovan Giacomo Giordano, direttore scientifico dell’Istituto Nazionale per lo Studio e la Cura dei Tumori “Fondazione G. Pascale” di Napoli, anticipando i tempi della nota “tangentopoli” e della stagione “mani pulite” denuncio’ irregolarita’ nell’assunzione di stenodattilografe presso l’Istituto.
-Al termine dell’indagine furono arrestati il vice presidente e due componenti del CDA dell’Ente.
-Successivamente, perseverando nel proprio rigore etico, veniva rimosso dall’incarico, rimanendo vittima di una vera e propria “congiura”.
+Nel 1987 il Professor Giovan Giacomo Giordano, direttore scientifico dell'Istituto Nazionale per lo Studio e la Cura dei Tumori "Fondazione G. Pascale' di Napoli, anticipando i tempi della nota "tangentopoli" e della stagione "mani pulite" denuncio' irregolarita' nell'assunzione di stenodattilografe presso l'Istituto.
+Al termine dell'indagine furono arrestati il vice presidente e due componenti del CDA dell'Ente.
+Successivamente, perseverando nel proprio rigore etico, veniva rimosso dall'incarico, rimanendo vittima di una vera e propria "congiura" architettata da alcuni suoi colleghi e da alcuni politici dell'epoca.

 TOP | CONTACT | SALUTE-HEALTH | DONATE | LINKS